The McKay correspondence, tilting equivalences, and rationality: Tilting equivalences

-\begin{rmk} There is another result in this direction.
-Bondal and Polishchuk \cite{BoPo} have shown that if $X$ is a smooth $n$-dimensional projective variety that admits a full exceptional collection of length $n+1$ (the minimum possible length) then $X$ is a Fano variety. \end{rmk}

-The tilting bundles constructed by Hille and Perling are defined inductively starting with a full strong exceptional sequence of line bundles on a minimal rational surface.
+We now turn to the tilting bundles constructed by Hille and Perling, to show that these bundles do fit into the framework of Theorem \ref{thm:main.tilting}.
+They are defined inductively starting with a full strong exceptional sequence of line bundles on a minimal rational surface.
 We will describe some of the features of their construction and refer the reader to \cite{HP} for details.
 Suppose that $X$ is a rational surface and

 is a sequence of blow-ups constructing $X$ from a minimal rational surface $X_0$.
 Hille and Perling use this data to construct tilting bundles $\cE_i$ on $X_i$.
 For each $i$ let $E_i$ be the exceptional divisor of $f_i$.
 Then